 At the resource level, resources are managed directly through their native manageability interfaces (for discrete resources, these are usually SNMP, CIM/WBEM, JMX, or proprietary interfaces).
 Management at this level involves monitoring (i.e., obtaining the state of the resource, which includes events), setup and control (i.e., setting the state of the resource), and discovery.
-These resources are managed by following the description given by a resource model, which defines their properties, operations, events, and their relationships with each other.
+These resources are managed by following the description given by an information model, which defines their properties, operations, events, and their relationships with each other.

 The infrastructure level provides the base management behavior of resources, forming the basis for both manageability and management in an OGSA environment.
-Standardization of this base management behavior is required in order to integrate the vast number and types of resources-and the more limited set of resource managers-that are introduced by multiple suppliers.
+Standardization of this base management behavior is required in order to integrate the vast number and types of resources and the more limited set of resource managers-that are introduced by multiple suppliers.
 The infrastructure level provides:

-- A base manageability model, which represents resources as WS-Resources [WS-RF] and allows resources in OGSA to be manipulated through the standard Web services means for discovery, access, etc. This model allows the resources to become manageable, at least to a minimum degree, by enabling discovery, termination, introspection, monitoring, etc. The resource model of the resources is accessed through the base manageability model. - By using a single basic manageability model and possibly a single resource model, the relationships (dependencies and component definitions), operational status, statistics, etc. become consistent throughout all layers of management. - A generic manageability interface that is common to all services implementing OGSA capabilities.
+• A base manageability model, which allows resources in OGSA to be manipulated through the standard Web services means for discovery, access, etc. In the WSRF Basic Profile [OGSA WSRF BP] this corresponds to representing resources as WS-Resources [WS-Resource].
+This model allows the resources to become manageable, at least to a minimum degree, by enabling discovery, termination, introspection, monitoring, etc. The information model of the resources is accessed through the base manageability model.

+By using a single basic manageability model per OGSA Basic Profile and possibly a single information model, the relationships (dependencies and component definitions), operational status, statistics, etc. become consistent throughout all layers of management.

+• A generic manageability interface that is common to all services implementing OGSA capabilities.
 This manageability interface has functionality such as introspection, monitoring, and creation and destruction of services.